 Cigarette smoking is the number one risk factor for lung cancer.
-In the United States, cigarette smoking is linked to about 80% to 90% of lung cancers.
+In the United States, cigarette smoking is linked to about 90% of lung cancers.
 Using other tobacco products such as cigars or pipes also increases the risk for lung cancer.
 Tobacco smoke is a toxic mix of more than 7,000 chemicals.
 Many are poisons.
 At least 70 are known to cause cancer in people or animals.

 People who smoke cigarettes are 15 to 30 times more likely to get lung cancer or die from lung cancer than people who do not smoke.
 Even smoking a few cigarettes a day or smoking occasionally increases the risk of lung cancer.
 The more years a person smokes and the more cigarettes smoked each day, the more risk goes up.